 My job search advice for new job seekers with disabilities

-It’s May, and that means millions of new graduates are about to enter the U.S. job market — many for the first time.
+Each year, millions of new graduates enter the U.S. job market — many for the first time.
 Searching for a new job can be stressful no matter what.
-During the coronavirus pandemic, and with high unemployment, it will be even tougher.
 For those of us with disabilities, it might feel like an impossible mountain to climb.

-But although finding a job might be harder than usual for new job seekers with disabilities, there are some things you can do to make it easier.
+Although finding a job might be harder for new job seekers with disabilities, there are some things you can do to make it easier.
 Here’s some job search advice that I’ve found useful.

 1. Ask your family and friends.